Skip to Content

 3. have taught eight sections of courses at the college or university level.
 Tenured faculty who meet only the first provision will serve as non-voting members of the personnel committee until they have met all three requirements.

-3. Neglect of duty means continuing or repeated substantial neglect of professional responsibilities (see Education Code, Section 51.942).
+2. Neglect of duty means continuing or repeated substantial neglect of professional responsibilities (see Education Code, Section 51.942).

-3. DEPARTMENTAL POLICY
+3. ACADEMIC UNIT POLICY

-2. The policy will specify the sources upon which the chair and departmental personnel committee will base their judgments.
-Those sources may include a combination of evaluations suitable to the department, such as a self-evaluation by the faculty member; evaluations by administrators, peers, and students; evaluations from those outside the department and from other sources.
+2. The policy will specify the sources upon which the chair/school director and academic unit personnel committee will base their peer review and ultimate judgments of performance.
+Depending on the discipline, scholarly/creative activities can take multiple years to come to fruition.
+Hence, the policy may specify a longer period of evaluation (e.g., a three-year rolling average).
+The sources may include a combination of evaluations suitable to the department, such as a self-evaluation by the faculty member; evaluations by administrators, peers, and students; and evaluations from those outside the department and from other sources.
 Each policy will provide for an anonymous student evaluation of the teaching of all faculty at least once a year.
-Each policy will provide an explicit description of the level of performance necessary to meet departmental expectations, including annual verification of current LCCs, if applicable to the program.
-Expectations for tenured and tenure-track faculty normally should include clearly documented evidence of high-quality teaching, sustained peer-reviewed scholarly and creative activity, and sustained university and professional service.
-Expectations for continuing non-tenure line faculty normally should include clearly documented evidence of high-quality teaching, peer-reviewed scholarly and creative activity where applicable, and university and professional service where applicable.
-For those disciplines where applicable, external and internal funding activities, patents, and commercialization of research may be considered.
-In addition, each policy will provide the opportunity for faculty members to review and add written comments to their own annual evaluations before they are placed officially in departmental personnel files or sent forward for performance and merit considerations or other actions.
-The only exception is for faculty members in their first year who are not reappointed.
+Each policy will provide an explicit description of the level of performance necessary to meet academic unit expectations, including annual verification of current LCCs, if applicable to the program.

 4. PROCEDURES FOR PERFORMANCE EVALUATIONS, TENURE, AND PROMOTIONS